 How did he escape?

-He decided to escape to further defend his cause.
-He was also starting to think that the SS knew about the network: they had already hunted and arrested some of its members and, fearing an uprising, decided to deport many Poles to other camps.
+He decided to escape to further defend his cause with clandestine authorities.
+In addition, he was starting to think that the SS knew about the network: They had already hunted and arrested some of its members and, fearing an uprising, decided to deport many Poles to other camps.

 They waited for the two SS officers to be distracted, then opened the door and ran.
-One of the guards tried to shoot them in vain.
-Just before they escaped someone had cut the phone lines.
+One of the SS tried to shoot them in vain.
+Just before they escaped, someone had cut the phone lines.
 They ran until they reached the Vistula.
-Boats were docked at the shore but were restrained by chains.
+Boats were docked at the shore, but were restrained by chains.
 Two of these chains were fastened together with a screw.
-They were surprised by this coincidence: they used the same wrench – the one they used on the door – to detach the chains.
-They walked dozens of kilometres through the forest.
-To conceal their shaved heads, they had worn the caps of civilians who worked with them in the bakery.
-A farmer welcomed them, fed them and gave them a place to stay for the night.
-On May 1st, they stumbled upon German soldiers who opened fire and Pilecki was shot in the arm.
-Finally, on May 2nd, they arrived at their final destination – the house of an Auschwitz’s prisoner’s stepparents.
+They were surprised by this coincidence: They used the same wrench, the one they used on the door, to detach the chains.
+They walked dozens of miles through the forest.
+To conceal their shaved heads, they had taken the caps of civilians who were working with them in the bakery.
+A farmer welcomed them, fed them, and gave them a roof for the night.
+On May 1, they stumbled upon German soldiers who opened fire, and Pilecki was shot in the arm.
+Finally, on May 2, they arrived at their final destination, the house of an Auschwitz’s prisoner’s stepparents.

 Pilecki wrote: "If we say what we feel, it will help people understand what truly happened."
 Is it because of his proto-gonzo approach that Pileski wasn’t believed for so long?
 Can we have doubts about the veracity of his writings?

-The tone of the book is far from being administrative.
+The Auschwitz Volunteer is far from a military, administrative tone.
 Pilecki thought it was really important to describe his feelings.
-He wanted to expose the truth, while remaining neutral and objective.
+He wanted to expose the truth while remaining neutral and objective.
 And this is what makes his story so poignant.